UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 • Design assets and exportable components

-• Ensure all user flows, interactions, and visual styles are properly documented in Figma for easy reference.
+• Documentation: Ensure all user flows, interactions, and visual styles are properly documented in Figma for easy reference.

 6. Final Testing & Deployment